husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?

-_If so, please provide a link or other access point to the “raw” data._

 The original Reddit identifiers are retained, allowing for potential retrieval of the raw data, subject to Reddit's availability.

 ### Is the software used to preprocess/clean/label the instances available?

-_If so, please provide a link or other access point._
 Preprocessing can be accomplished through the script provided at this link: https://github.com/hide-ous/semeval26_starter_pack

 ### Any other comments?